Using the "Like" Operator in the Salesforce Connector

 However, a form response of "Michaels" would not match, because it has additional characters that are not stored in Salesforce.

-In addition to the %%%tfa_1%%% format, you can also use the %{!tfa_1}% format in order to accomplish the same functionality.
+In addition to the %%%tfa_1%%% format, you can also use the %{!tfa_1}% format to accomplish the same functionality.

 Referencing a Query Parameter with the Like Operator

-If you are using the Salesforce Prefill Connector, then you will need to define a query parameter.
-If you are wanting to reference that query parameter using the Like operator, there are several additional considerations to keep in mind.
+If you are using the Salesforce Prefill Connector, you must define a query parameter.
+If you want to reference that query parameter using the "Like" operator, there are several additional considerations to keep in mind.

-Using the Like operator in a situation like this can be beneficial because you can still use wildcard lookups (as discussed above) in order to broaden the search in your lookup:
+Using the "Like" operator in a situation like this can be beneficial because you can still use wildcard lookups (as discussed above) to broaden the search in your lookup:

 In general, the query parameter you define in the Prefill Connector must only use letters, and cannot use any numbers or special characters.
 Because of this, you cannot add % signs around the query parameter, like you can when referencing field aliases as discussed above.

-Therefore, in order to reference a query parameter using the Like operator, your prefilling link will need to use URL encoding to add percent into the prefilling link.
+Therefore, to reference a query parameter using the "Like" operator, your prefilling link will need to use URL encoding to add percent into the prefilling link.

 For example, if you had a setup similar to the image above where you were looking up the "Account Number" field with the query parameter "acctnum" you could set your prefilling link up like this: